linkerd/linkerd2/doc/proxy-metrics.md

 ### `response_latency_ms`

 A histogram of response latencies.
 This measurement reflects the [time-to-first-byte][ttfb] (TTFB) by recording the elapsed time between the proxy processing a request's headers and the first data frame of the response.
 If a response does not include any data, the end-of-stream event is used.
-The TTFB measurement is used so that Conduit accurately reflects application behavior when a server provides response headers immediately but is slow to begin serving the response body.
+The TTFB measurement is used so that Linkerd accurately reflects application behavior when a server provides response headers immediately but is slow to begin serving the response body.

 Note that latency measurements are not exported to Prometheus until the stream _completes_.
 This is necessary so that latencies can be labeled with the appropriate